 1. Time constraints

-The Canadian government plans to follow a timeline similar to the US.
-It means that drivers and fleet managers have 21 months to find a compliant solution and make the transition.
+The Canada ELD mandate rules will go into full effect beginning January 1, 2023.
 Waiting to find an ELD solution could leave your fleet out-of-service due to a market overload from drivers and fleets rushing to purchase ELDs last minute.

 2. Drivers operating in the U.S. will require ELDs

-Regardless of when the Canadian government publishes the final rule on ELDs, any driver operating a commercial motor vehicle south of the border will be required to follow U.S. Hours of Service rules and regulations.
-If your carrier is based in Canada, but makes cross-border deliveries, you will be required to have an ELD solution by the December 2017 deadline.
+Operating a commercial motor vehicle south of the border will be required to follow U.S. Hours of Service rules and regulations.
+If your carrier is based in Canada, but makes cross-border deliveries, you will be required to have an ELD solution by the January 1, 2023 deadline.

 3. Not all ELD providers are alike

 There are many ELD providers.
-With so many options it’s important to find a solution that supports both Canadian and U.S. HOS rules, and that also provides your fleets tools to streamline operations.
+With so many options, it’s important to find a solution that supports both Canadian and U.S. HOS rules, and that also provides your fleets tools to streamline fleet management operations.

 5 factors to consider when selecting an ELD provider